minirust/minirust/spec/mem/pointer.md

 }

 /// A "pointer" is the thin pointer with optionally some metadata, making it a wide pointer.
-/// Corresponds to the rust primitive "pointer", as well as references and boxes. pub struct Pointer<Provenance> {
+/// This corresponds to the Rust raw pointer types, as well as references and boxes. pub struct Pointer<Provenance> {
     pub thin_pointer: ThinPointer<Provenance>,
     pub metadata: Option<PointerMeta>,